maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/databases.rst

 .. image:: ../../../_static/screen/db_mysql_type.png
    :alt: Maestro Server - Database MYSQL

-Which version and mode.
+Which version and mode this db are.

 **Generic database**

-Partial support for all databases
+Generic support for all databases

 .. figure:: ../../../_static/screen/db_other_type.png
    :alt: Maestro Server - Database NoSQL

-Which version and mode.

 ------------

 ============ ========================================================================================================================================================================================================
-Field        Functional
+Field        Description
 ============ ========================================================================================================================================================================================================
-Spec         Specification as a endpoint, port, commands, health check and more.
+Spec         Endpoint, port, commands, health check and more.
-Datacenters  Provider
+Datacenters  A given datacenter.
-Server       Where this database are deployed.
+Server       Which servers this database are running.
-CDBS         CDBS used by Oracle DB
+CDBS         CDBS used by Oracle DBs.
-System       The system on which this database
+System       Accountant system/s.
 ============ ========================================================================================================================================================================================================